metaterminal/metaterminal.fyi/content/blog/bsides/index.md

 +++
-title = "Shardhunt: The B-Side" date = 2023-08-30
+title = "Shardhunt: B-Side"
+date = 2023-08-30
 +++

-Surprise!
 Here's some extra Shardhunt content for you all.<!-- more -->

 Explanation follows.
 If you don't care about why this exists, skip to the orange bits; those are the links to the new puzzles and essays.